 Chipmunks are rodents, just like squirrels and mice, and have some of the same bad habits -- including chewing through walls, nesting inside people’s houses, and a taste for many human foods.
 Because chipmunks are burrowing animals, a large chipmunk colony can seriously damage your lawn.
-Choosing the right baits is a key part of any chipmunk-control scheme.
+Choosing the right chipmunk bait is a key part of any chipmunk control scheme.

 Trap and Release